 Seven Mile Beach National Park

-Take the Sand track walk through the forest and admire the birdlife at Seven Mile Beach National Park, near Nowra, then wander back along the sweeping beach on this easy walk.
+Take the Sand track walk through the forest and admire the birdlife at Seven Mile Beach National Park, near Nowra.
+Pack a picnic lunch, and enjoy sweeping views at the end.

 - Seven Mile Beach National Park

 - 3km one-way

 - 2hrs 30min - 3hrs 30min

 - What to

 - Hat, sunscreen, drinking water

 - Remember to take your binoculars if you want to birdwatch.